 Robert Peel’s Principles (1829) talk about ‘the police being the public and the public being the police’.
 These underpinning principles are intuitive to WMP as we serve one of the most diverse regions of the UK.

 Having a diverse police service reinforces the principles of policing by consent.
 The public need to be able to see and trust the police in that it will treat everyone, be it a colleague or a member of the public, openly, fairly, with dignity and respect.
 We hope this helps us to build bridges between West Midlands Police and groups who traditionally feel disconnected from us.
 Helping legitimise trust and confidence in the police.
-This is increasingly important with the influx of newer and emerging communities.
+This is increasingly important with newer and emerging communities.

 The WMP Positive Action team holds workshops aimed at dispelling common myths about policing, to give the candidates an insight of what to expect from the job, the recruitment process and help build their confidence.
 We work with our candidates throughout the recruitment process and beyond, ensuring they receive any appropriate support, while embracing equality of opportunity.

 Candidates we work with will still have to meet the same rigorous standards as everyone else and pass all parts of the process.